Rakaneth/tcod-tut-2023/README.md

 * Weapons, armor, and trinkets added
 * Weapons have their own damage values, which are used if the player is armed
+* Some weapons have on-hit effects.
+(Not yet implemented)
 * Armor has a reduction value that reduces *most* damage by that value; damage-over-time effects are not affected.
 * Armor has a durability value that is reduced whenever damage is received in that armor.
 At 0, the armor is destroyed.
 (Not yet implemented)
 * Armor has an encumbrance value that slows down movement.
 (Not yet implemented)